wilpena01/EN605.617/module6/README.txt

-ConstantvsShared.xslx:
+InputSizeVSTime.xslx:
-This file shows the difference execution time between constant and shared memory allocation
+This file shows the difference in execution time between Input size and local memory allocation.

 Stretchproblem.txt: